Multi-Hazard Mitigation Plan

 - Community Input (Round 1): In 2017, Boulder residents shared input about natural hazards, emergency contact preferences, and disaster mitigation ideas.

 - Review Feedback & Update Plan (Round 1): In December 2017, staff reviewed input from residents to inform the update and prioritize plan activities.

 - Community Input (Round 2): In January 2018, residents reviewed plan changes and provided additional feedback before the plan was finalized.

 - Final Draft to State/FEMA: In February-April 2018 , the state Division of Homeland Security and Emergency Management and the Federal Emergency Management Agency have reviewed and accepted the plan.

-- Local Adoption: On May 1, 2018, the plan will be presented to City Council for local adoption.
+- Local Adoption: On May 1, 2018, the plan was adopted by City Council.

 Civil Engineer II